Vivek-Nimmagadda/Dice-for-Snakes-and-Ladders/README.md

 # Dice-for-Snakes-and-Ladders
-Simple and veey basic python code for snakes and ladders game
+Simple and very basic python code for snakes and ladders game